-Your itinerary: 5 nights Sydney + 12 night Australia & New Zealand Cruise + 4 nights Auckland
+Your itinerary: 5 nights Sydney + 12 nights Australia & New Zealand Cruise + 4 nights Auckland

 Day 1: Arrive in Sydney

 Arrive at Sydney Airport, having booked your flight with your favorite airline.
-The name of the airport is Sydney Kingsford Smith Airport and it is located about 8km south of Sydney.
+The airport’s name is Sydney Kingsford Smith Airport, located about 8km south of Sydney.
 (Tip!
-Read our advise about booking your flights online before you book!)
+Read our advice about booking your flights online before you book!)

 Days 2-5: Exploring Sydney

-Follow our 4 day sightseeing tips on our Sydney page before you start your cruise.
-Click here for detailed itineraries, travel tips and must-see sights, including:
+Follow our four-day sightseeing tips on our Sydney page before you start your cruise.
+Click here for detailed itineraries, travel tips, and must-see sights, including:

-- Boat tour around Sydney Harbour: Discover tiny coves and hidden beaches, snorkeling, and wildlife.
-See the city from the water and if you are lucky catch a colorful yacht race.
+- Boat tour around Sydney Harbour: Discover tiny coves, hidden beaches, snorkeling, and wildlife.
+See the city from the water and, if you are lucky, catch a colorful yacht race.
 Sailing under the famed Sydney Bridge is a great experience!

 - North Sydney and wildlife experience: Hop on a local ferry at Circular Quay and travel to Taronga Zoo and the beaches of north Sydney.
 Tip!
 Book a motorcycle tour and experience this area on the back of a magnificent Harley Davidsson motorbike.

 Check-in day for your cruise has arrived!
-Ask your hotel for help in booking a taxi from your hotel to the cruise port, if your hotel is not within walking distance.
-All of our recommended hotels are quite close to the port and a taxo journey should not take more than around 20 minutes depending on traffic in the city.
+Ask your hotel for help booking a taxi from your hotel to the cruise port if your hotel is not within walking distance.
+All of our recommended hotels are pretty close to the port, and a taxi journey should not take more than 20 minutes, depending on traffic in the city.